USS Rowan (DD-782): Korean War

-Vitenam War
+Vietnam War

 Off Vietnam into the summer; she provided gunfire support for units of the Vietnamese Navy Junk Force and Allied ground forces during operations in the Qui Nhon area and served on "Market Time" patrol to interdict the Vietnam communists' coastal, waterborne logistics line.
 In August she returned to San Diego, but in May 1966 was back off the South Vietnamese coast to support Vietnamese troops in the IV Corps area.
 Later adding plane guard duty to her activities, she continued Vietnamese operations until August, when she departed for San Diego and more "routine" duties with the 1st Fleet.

 In November she served as gunnery and anti-submarine warfare (ASW) Schoolship at San Diego.
 In December she conducted evaluation tests off California.
 Most of 1967 was spent preparing for or undergoing overhaul.
 In the fall she resumed her 7th Fleet deployments in support of ground operations in Vietnam, this time in the IV and II Corps areas and on plane guard duty in Tonkin Gulf.
 Detached in April 1968, Rowan rejoined the 7th Fleet on 6 April 1969, and after operations in the Sea of Japan as part of Operation Formation Star, the Rowan again served off Vietnam, returning to San Diego in September for local operations which took her into 1970.

 Late in January 1970, she entered the drydock at Hunter's Point Naval Shipyard for overhaul.
 Rowans overhaul was completed 15 June and she returned to normal operations off the coast of southern California until 8 September.
 On that date, she was redeployed to the western Pacific, operating often along the Vietnamese coast.

 Rowan did not return to the United States until 12 March 1971.
 Upon arrival in San Diego, she resumed operations off the west coast and continued to be so employed into October.
 On 20 October 1971, Rowan again steamed westward out of San Diego, bound for Yokosuka, Japan, and, ultimately, the coast of Vietnam.
 This time she departed on an extended deployment, remaining in the western Pacific through 1973.

 On 27 August 1972, Rowan, USS Newport News, USS Providence and USS Robison made a night raid into Haiphong Harbor shelling the port area from a distance of 2 mi.
 After leaving the harbor two Vietnam People's Navy torpedo boats engaged the ships 27 mi southeast of Haiphong with one sunk by the Newport News and the other set on fire by the Rowan and then sunk by a Navy A-7 jet.

 The Rowan along with approximately 50 other U.S. Navy ships participated in "Operation Frequent Wind" on 29 and 30 April 1975.
 1,373 U.S. citizens and 5,595 Vietnamese and third country nationals were evacuated by military and Air America helicopters to U.S. Navy ships off-shore in an approximately 24-hour period, immediately preceding the fall of Saigon.